MurcielLang/Neon-Management-System/README.md

-# NgawiMarket Inventory Project
+# NeonMarket Inventory Project

 A simple supermarket inventory management system built with Python and Excel.

 ## About

-NgawiMarket Inventory Project is my first Python project.
+NeonMarket Inventory Project is my first Python project.
 The project is designed to manage a fictional supermarket inventory data.

 ## Features
 -View inventory